flutter/website/src/docs/development/packages-and-plugins/plugin-api-migration.md

 deprecated, but we encourage you to migrate to the new APIs based on [FlutterPlugin][].

-The new APIs has the advantage of providing a cleaner set of accessors for lifecycle dependent components compared to the old APIs.
+The new API has the advantage of providing a cleaner set of accessors for lifecycle dependent components compared to the old APIs.
 For instance [PluginRegistry.Registrar.activity()][] could return null if Flutter isn't attached to any activities.

-In other words, plugins using the old APIs may produce undefined behaviors when embedding Flutter into an Android app.
+In other words, plugins using the old API may produce undefined behaviors when embedding Flutter into an Android app.
 Most of the Flutter plugins provided by [flutter.dev][] have been migrated already.
 (Learn how to become a